Our online programme, run on Wednesdays.Login for BodySlims Worldwide

 When you eat excess calories, your body stores this energy as either glycogen or as fat to be used later.
 This gets stored in the liver, the muscles, and in the fat cells under your skin and surrounding your organs.
 Eating excess calories regularly causes your body’s fat stores to expand resulting in weight gain.

-With this in mind, we can see that knowing how many calories you’re consuming every day can be a useful tool for your weight loss journey.
+With this in mind, we can see that counting how many calories you’re consuming every day can be a useful tool for your weight loss journey.
 It can help ensure that you’re not consuming too much and storing the excess calories as fat.

 How Do You Count Calories?